GalaxieSand/CSGames-Mobile-2023_PUBLIC/enonce_en.md

   }
 }
 ```
 - power_levels : Represents the current charge of the batteries inside the city in percentage.
-Type `Integer`
+Type `Float`

 ### News